cbmrphenomics/cbmrphenomics.github.io/esrum/source/overview.rst

  Overview
 ##########

-The Esrum cluster is a cluster managed by the `Phenomics Platform`_ at CBMR_.
+The Esrum cluster is a cluster managed by the Data Analytics Platform (formerly the `Phenomics Platform`_) at CBMR_.
 Technical support and administration is handled by KU-IT via the `KU-IT Service portal`_.

 **************
  Architecture